TravelTimN/oregon-trail-python/README.md

 - Big Louie tells you:
     - "The Platte River valley forms a natural roadway from Fort Kearney to Fort Laramie.
 Travelers bound for California, Utah, and Oregon all takes this road.
 Could be the easiest stretch of the whole trip.
 Should see antelope and plenty of buffalo."
 - A Fort Kearney scout tells you:
     - "The game is still plentiful along here, but gettin' harder to find.
-Wish so many overlanders, I don't expect it to last more'n a few years.
+With so many overlanders, I don't expect it to last more'n a few years.
 Folks shoot the game for sport, take a small piece, and let the rest rot in the sun."

 #### Buy Supplies
 | Resource | Price | Amount |